 Additionally, we earlier define that the hyperparameters of the cost function must be chosen such that $\beta_1 \geq O \beta_3 - N' \beta_2$.
 In order for a Nash equilibrium to be \emph{stable}, the Jacobian of the cost functions is positive, requiring $\nabla_i^2 J_i ( \xxx_i, \xxx_{-i} ) \geq \mathbf{0} \quad \forall i \in \mathcal{N}$.
 The second derivative of our cost function is:

-Therefore, when the above condition for setting the hyperparameter values is met, each robot $i$ in the game $\mathcal{G}_n$ moves in the direction of a stable Nash equilibrium, which corresponds to an optimal movement for each robot. \end{proof}
+Therefore, when the above condition for setting the hyperparameter values is met, the Jacobian of the cost function is positive.
+Thus, each robot $i$ in the game $\mathcal{G}_n$ moves in the direction of a stable Nash equilibrium, which corresponds to an optimal movement for each robot. \end{proof}

-Theorems \ref{th:one} and \ref{th:two} have proved that our approach reduces the cost function for each individual robot in each game and that every game moves robots in the direction of a stable Nash equilibrium, or an optimal strategy for each robot.
-Thus, our approach enables optimal multi-robot navigation with our defined cost function that moves towards the goal and reduces $\| \ppp_+ - \ggg \|_2$, maintains ideal system cohesion, and avoids collisions with obstacles.
+Theorems \ref{th:one} and \ref{th:two} prove that our approach minimizes the cost function for each robot in each game and that every game moves robots in the direction of a stable Nash equilibrium, or an optimal strategy for each robot.
+Thus, our approach enables optimal multi-robot navigation with our defined cost function which moves towards the goal, maintains ideal system cohesion, and avoids collisions with obstacles.